 Can I get a Medicare rebate for a Telehealth session?

 Prior to the COVID-19, Medicare rebates were exclusively available to people located in designated remote areas, however, new rules have been developed to provide access to healthcare during this crisis.

 On the 6th of April, Medicare released further details on a Telehealth package that allows those with an eligible referral to claim rebates for psychology sessions.
 As such, we are now able to process Medicare claims on your behalf.
-This package is due to expire September 30th 2020, at which time it will be subject to further review.
 For more information regarding this, please get in touch.
 You can also see this page for more information on Medicare rebates.